 Note on measurements: The height of mounts is often measured in 'hands', at shoulder height.
 One hand is 4 inches or 0.1016 meters.

 People have tried to tame many types of animals for riding.
 With some species they were successful, with others, like zebras and all carnivores, not.
 Goats, reindeer and llamas have been domesticated but are too small to be ridden.
 Below is a list of animals that have proven suitable.
 Several species are split into sub-species, breeds and/or variants.
 Only those available in ancient and medieval times are covered.
-Pre-civilization species like mammoths and modern breed like thoroughbreds, Belgian farm-horses and several others are omitted.
+Pre-civilization species like mammoths and modern breeds like thoroughbreds, Belgian farm-horses and several others are omitted.

 These are the fastest steeds on Earth, highly prized by the aristocracy.
 Though swift, they are relatively vulnerable to exhaustion, lack of food or drink and the rigors of rough terrain.
 Therefore many a knight rides a common horse to battle and mounts his war horse only when the fighting starts.